CDJ vs. DDJ – Differences & Comparison (DJ Gear)

 One of the main rivals of Pioneer DJ in that matter is Denon.
 You can check out the Denon DJ players here on Amazon.
 These are a great (and often cheaper) alternative to the Pioneer DJ CDJ ecosystem.

 We hope we helped you at least a bit with comparing Pioneer CDJ players to their DDJ line of DJ controllers.
-Get your gear now and jumpstart your DJ career!
 Rock on!

 DJ controllers on Ebay: